 With the concept of sustaining in place, say that a proposition and a prescription (for example, the two premises of a mixed-premise argument) merit endorsement jointly exactly if some fact sustains both the proposition and the prescription, and that they merit endorsement separately exactly if some fact sustains the proposition and some (maybe different) fact sustains the prescription.
 (To see how a fact can sustain both a proposition and a prescription, consider: the fact that you lied and you promised to apologize guarantees the proposition that you lied and normally supports the prescription "apologize".)
 Clearly, meriting endorsement jointly entails meriting endorsement separately.
-But not vice versa: possibly, the proposition that you have sworn to tell the truth and the prescription "lie" do not merit endorsement jointly (because no fact which guarantees that you have sworn to tell the truth is a reason for you to lie) but do merit endorsement separately (because you have sworn to tell the truth, e.g., the fact that by lying you would avoid punishment-is a reason for you to lie).
+But not vice versa: possibly, the proposition that you have sworn to tell the truth and the prescription "lie" do not merit endorsement jointly (because no fact which guarantees that you have sworn to tell the truth is a reason for you to lie) but do merit endorsement separately (because you have sworn to tell the truth but some fact-which does not guarantee that you have sworn to tell the truth; e.g., the fact that by lying you would avoid punishment-is a reason for you to lie).
 Now one can distinguish two ways of understanding D2: